Pulaar language: Linguistic features

+Negation

 The negative accomplished verb form ends in -aani.
 (This is slightly different from Maasina Fulfulde and Pular.)

-Noun Classes
+Noun classes

 Pulaar contains 21 noun classes.
 These noun classes can commonly be observed by looking at the suffix of a noun.
 For example, a noun that is the result of a loan word will typically end in -o (however, human singular nouns such as debbo (meaning woman) also end in -o).
 The class of the noun will often refer to the actual content of the noun.
 For example, the ɗam noun class is applied to nouns that describe a liquid.
-The table below shows some of the noun classes in Pulaar and what the class indicates the content of the noun to be:
+The table below shows the noun classes in Pulaar and what the class indicates the content of the noun to be:

 Counting system

 The Pulaar counting system is base five (a quinary-decimal system) which is similar to the surrounding Niger-Congo languages.
-The number 7, for example, uses the prefix of d͡ʒoj (5) and the suffix ɗiɗi (2) becoming d͡ʒeeɗiɗi (5+2).
+The number 7, for example, uses the prefix of joy (5) and the suffix ɗiɗi (2) becoming jeeɗiɗi (5+2).
 Other languages that use this system in West Africa include Pular, Wolof, Sereer-Sine and East Limba.
 These quinary-decimal counting languages can be found in the west African regions of Sierra Leone, Guinea and Gambia.
-Pulaar and Pular possess almost identical words for numbers, in which every number from 1 to 10 share the exact same name except for 5 (d͡ʒoj for Pulaar and d͡ʒowi for Pular).
+Pulaar and Pular possess almost identical words for numbers, in which every number from 1 to 10 share the exact same name except for 5 (joy for Pulaar and jowi for Pular).